Nukazuke

-Nukazuke (糠漬け) is a type of Japanese preserved food, made by fermenting vegetables in rice bran (nuka), developed in the 17th century.
+Nukazuke (糠漬け) is a type of traditional Japanese preserved food, made by fermenting vegetables in rice bran (nuka), developed in the 17th century.

-Almost any vegetable may be preserved using this technique, although some common varieties include eggplants, daikon, cabbage, carrots, and cucumbers.
+Almost any vegetable may be preserved using this technique, although some common varieties include celery, eggplants, daikon, cabbage, carrots, and cucumbers.
 The taste of nukazuke can vary from pleasantly tangy to very sour, salty and pungent, depending on the methods and recipe used or region, usually with a crispy, crunchy texture.
 Less common are fish nukazuke, found in the north part of Japan, using sardine, mackerel, puffer fish roe, or Japanese horse mackerel.

 Pickles are an important part of Japanese diet, often eaten at the end of a meal and are said to aid in digestion.
 The lactic acid bacteria in nukazuke are probiotics that aid the intestinal flora.
 These bacteria are also responsible for producing folate and vitamin B12 in nukazuke.
 Further, since nukazuke absorb nutrients from the rice bran, they are high in vitamin B1, which helped prevent beri-beri in 17th century Edo (present-day Tokyo).

 Traditionally, Japanese cedar tubs (oke) were used for fermenting pickles; today, ceramic or plastic containers are more common.

 Preparation

+Nukazuke involves a traditional style of pickling using a mash made of dry rice bran and brine.
+Vegetables that are often used are cucumbers, daikon, eggplant, carrot and turnips.
+These are completely buried in the mash and can be left for one day (for a quick pickle) or for five or more days to enrich the flavor, although the mash and vegetables must be turned every day.
+Traditionally, this is done with the bare hands.

 Rice bran is first mixed in a crock with salt, kombu seaweed, and water.
 Additional ingredients—like ginger, beer, sake, chiles, garlic, persimmon or apple peels, or powdered mustard seed—may be added as well.
 These ingredients contribute to the unique flavor of the nukazuke, but also help start fermentation and prevent the growth of unwanted microorganisms.

 The resultant mash, called nukamiso or nukadoko, has a consistency comparable to wet sand or cooked grits.
 Unless an established nuka sample is used to seed a fresh batch, the ubiquitous lactic acid-producing colonies crucial to the fermentation process must come from sources such as the skin of the starter vegetables or from human hands.
 Vegetable scraps, apple peels, or persimmon peels are added to the nuka-bed every day for at least a few days until a fermenting culture has been established.
-At this point nuka-bed is ‘live,’ meaning that it contains a culture of active single-celled organisms, mostly lactobacilli and yeast.
+At this point, nuka-bed is ‘live,’ meaning that it contains a culture of active single-celled organisms, mostly lactobacilli and yeast.
 Although nukazuke can be made from scratch, a bit of well seasoned nuka from an older batch is often used to ‘seed’ a fresh batch.

 When rice bran cannot be found, alternatives such as wheat bran or even cornflakes have been reported to work well.